 The short answer is most probably no. Despite the false statements and disclosures detailed above, during the Q1 2008 earnings call, Patrick Byrne claimed that Overstock.com’s revenue growth is sustainable:

-• Q4 2007: GAAP revenues $304.851 million disclosed in correspondence to the SEC before adding the cumulative adjustment to revenues resulting from the SEC imposed revenue recognition change to GAAPTherefore, based on Overstock.com's GAAP revenues, the company's revenue growth for the remaining three quarters of fiscal year 2008 would have to accelerate from 23% in Q1 2008 to 30% for the remainder of the year.
-See the chart below:
+Therefore, based on Overstock.com's GAAP revenues, the company's revenue growth for the remaining three quarters of fiscal year 2008 would have to accelerate from 23% in Q1 2008 to 30% for the remainder of the year.
+See the table below (Click on image to enlarge):

 However, as detailed above, Q1 2008 revenue growth compared to Q1 2007 was aided by the inordinately low revenue base resulting from a decline in Q1 2007 revenues compared to Q1 2006.
 In addition, Q1 2008 revenues were helped by an additional shopping day due to the leap year and the early occurrence of Easter, not present in the two previous fiscal quarters.
 Q2 2008 revenues will also be aided by the inordinately low sales volume base resulting from a decline in Q1 2007 revenues compared to Q2 2006.
 However, Overstock.com faces tougher revenue comparisons in Q3 2008 and Q4 2008.
 Unlike Q1 and Q2 2007, Overstock.com's Q3 and Q4 2007 revenues actually increased in comparison with previous year periods.
-(See the table below):
+See the table below (Click on image to enlarge):

 Considering all the factors detailed above, it will be extremely difficult for Overstock.com to grow its revenues at 30% for the remainder of the year in order to achieve $1 billion in total revenues.
 Even if Overstock.com's revenues reach $1 billion for fiscal year 2008, it is difficult to see how the company can achieve $10 million in net profits as hyped by Byrne.
 Assuming that Patrick Byrne is right and Overstock.com's revenues reach $1 billion and its loses "2 cents per dollar in sales" for the first three quarters, the company would have to report substantially high record profits in its final quarter or $21.97 million to make up for losses in the first three quarters.
-(See the table below):
+See the table below (Click on image to enlarge):

 The last time Overstock.com reported any quarterly profits was in Q4 2004, about 4 years ago.
 In that quarter, Overstock.com reported profits of $2.695 million on previously reported non-GAAP revenues of $221.3 million.
 However, according to correspondence between the SEC Division of Corporation Finance and Overstock.com, those profits were materially overstated by at least 10% and possibly as high as 19% due in large part to over-reporting of revenue by $2.16 million in Q4 2004.